 All disclosures required to be transmitted to the United States Trustee under Bankruptcy Rule 2016(b) shall be served on the case trustee within the time required for service on the United States Trustee.

 Advisory Committee Notes

+2021 Amendment

+The amended rule includes only stylistic changes.
+A subdivision-title heading was added so subdivision (A)(1) to address the lack of content between the (A) and (1) subdivisions.
+Corresponding headings were added to subdivisions (A)(2)–(3) to differentiate the content of the respective subdivisions.
+The committee understands headings to be instructive but not controlling in the interpretation of rules.
+Subdivision (B)(1) was amended to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.

 2020 Amendment